-Impraise allows you to choose how the topics in your request should be answered.
-Once you have selected a topic, click on it and choose from the options in the pop-up:
+Impraise allows you to choose how the questions in your request should be answered.
+Once you have selected a question, below you are given the option to choose the answer types:

 Note: the Rating scale and the anonymity of the feedback you'll receive are set per organization.
 The rating scale available to you might be different than the one shown on the image.